scitech-isi/scitech-isi.github.io/_posts/2024-08-16-X-Cite-workshop.md

 # Scitech at X-Cite workshop

-The Pegasus (SciTech) group actively participated in several events and presented talks in workshops, posters, and presented papers at X-Cite workshop 2024.
+The Pegasus (SciTech) group actively participated in several events and presented talks in workshops, posters, and presented papers at X-Cite workshop June 2024.

 Members of the Scitech team had the oppurtunity to participate in a day-long workshop which addresses the computing needs of CHESS players.
 Anirban Mandal (UNC), Erik Scott(UNC), Sajith Sasidharan (UNC), Karan Vahi (USC) brought expertise in